 WHY WE LIKE IT: This staple remover comes with a sharply contoured handle and spring-loaded lever for leverage, a great choice for people who have limited hand strength.

 Like our #5 pick MROCO 126 Staple Remover, this staple remover comes with a large and thick stainless steel handle for leverage.
 It also uses a thick metal tongue that slips underneath staples for quick removal.
-During testing, we cleared 15 staples off 10-sheet stacks of paper in under 30 seconds, which we were very impressed with.
+During research, we cleared 15 staples off 10-sheet stacks of paper in under 30 seconds, which we were very impressed with.

 Unlike our #1 pick #1 Bostitch Professional Magnetic Easy Staple Remover, this metal staple remover does not have magnetized ends to catch stray staples nor a wand to keep staples held firmly in place for disposal.
 It is a simple inexpensive tool with little frills other than a strong leverage handle.